 Do you know how popular Facebook or other social networking sites are among school-age kids?
 Consider these surprising statistics: More than 1 billion registered users are on Facebook, with 11 percent aged 13 – 17, and 29 percent aged 18 - 29.
-Sites like Google Plus and Tumblr are emerging from the shadows, with 400 million and 120 million users, respectively, and the percentage of younger users is close behind those for Facebook.
+Other sites are quickly gaining traction with the young crowd as well, some growing faster than Facebook.

 1. Facebook.
 This is one of the largest networks out there.
 It offers users age 13 and older with a convenient way to connect with one another, and it also has the capability for them to sell services or items.

-6. Pinterest.
+3. Pinterest.
 This social site has over 20 million registered users.
-They can “pin up” items online that they want to discuss and share with others in the network.
+They can “pin-up” items online that they want to discuss and share with others in the network.

 How Much Does Your Child Use Social Media?